-As both breeds are difficult to housetrain and dislike being left alone for any length of time, your Zuchon is likely to have the same issues.
+Because both breeds are difficult to housetrain and dislike being left alone for any length of time, you will likely find that your Zuchon has the same issues.

 Both the Shih Tzu and Bichon Frise only require a moderate amount of exercise.
-Two walks a day for about fifteen or twenty minutes plus a little playtime is ample for these small dogs.
+If you take them for two walks a day for about fifteen or twenty minutes and have a little playtime with them, that should be ample for these small dogs.

-However, the Bichon Frise does love a run, so he should be able to do this once a week.
-They also excel at dog agility.
+However, the Bichon Frise loves to run fast, so they should be able to do this once a week.
+They excel at dog agility.

-The Zuchon, as a small dog, will have the same exercise requirements as its parent breeds.
+The outgoing Zuchon will have about the same balance of exercise requirements as its parent breeds.

-Hybrid breeds may be genetically healthier than their purebred parents, but that doesn’t mean your Bichon Shih Tzu mix isn’t immune to any conditions.
+Hybrid breeds may be genetically healthier than their purebred parents, but that doesn’t mean your Bichon Shih Tzu mix is immune to all conditions.

-Considering the health issues of the parent breeds is essential.
+It is essential for you to consider the health issues of the parent breeds.

 Shih Tzu Health Issues

-The Shih Tzu is generally a healthy dog, but because he has a flat face and a short nose he is prone to breathing conditions and cannot tolerate heat.
+The Shih Tzu is generally a healthy dog, but they are considered a brachycephalic breed.
+This means, because they have a flat face and a short nose, they are prone to breathing conditions and cannot tolerate heat.

-Typical of small dogs, they are also susceptible to hip dysplasia and patellar luxation as well as dental and eye issues.
+Typical of small dogs, they are also susceptible to hip dysplasia, patellar luxation, as well as dental and eye issues.

 Bichon Frise Health Issues